mkrump/blog/content/posts/2020-07-13-netlify-go-functions.md

 ## Verifying claims

-So the full process ends up of being: frontend attaches jwt to request -> Netlify's identity service verifies the jwt -> backend checks that user object is present.
+So the full process ends up being: frontend attaches jwt to request -> Netlify's identity service verifies the jwt -> backend checks that the `User` object is present.
 We can verify this process by creating a new user and logging into the [example app](https://go-netlify-login-example.netlify.app/).

 Once logged in, visit the "Protected Page" and we'll see two claims, each with its own submit button.
 The first is the current logged in user's jwt, which would be submitted along with all real requests.
 The second claim is a fake jwt, which can be edited.
 If we open the network tab in our dev tools and submit a request, we'll see the jwt being sent in the request header.
 In the case of the valid jwt, our app will render the decoded Netlify Identity response containing the logged in user.
 However, when we submit the fake jwt, the rendered response will not have a user object attached.
-We can experiment a little further, by copying our actual jwt into [jwt.io](https://jwt.io/) and then slightly altering it (i.e. change the email) and then trying to submit the altered token.
+We can experiment a little further, by copying our actual jwt into [jwt.io](https://jwt.io/) and then slightly altering it (i.e. change the email) and then submitting the altered token.
 Again, the user object won't be attached, and the associated request would be rejected.

 ## Yay Netlify!

-All in all, it's pretty amazing how quickly you can get a reasonably complicated project up and running on Netlify without needing to manage any infrastructure.
+All in all, it's pretty amazing how quickly you can get a reasonably complicated project up and running on Netlify all without needing to manage any infrastructure.

 The deployed version of the example app can be found [here](https://go-netlify-login-example.netlify.app/) and its associated GitHub repo [here](https://github.com/mkrump/go-netlify-login-example).